northern lights over thingvellir in south west iceland

 You will visit the Eldheimar exhibition which will provide students with human stories of the 1973 eruption.

-Back on the mainland your group will discover one of Iceland’s most photogenic waterfalls, Seljalandsfoss.
-This waterfall has a unique path which leads behind the water (top tip: wear your waterproofs to shield from the spray!)
+Back on the mainland, your group will discover one of Iceland’s most photogenic waterfalls, Seljalandsfoss.
+This waterfall has a unique path that leads behind the water (top tip: wear your waterproofs to shield from the spray!)

 Continuing the theme of iconic Icelandic landmarks, your next stop will be Geysir.
 Geysir gave all geysers their name and is home to several of its own, including Strokkur, which erupts every 6 minutes.

-Your last stop of the day is at Whales of Iceland, the largest whale exhibition in Europe.
-With 23 man-made life sized models of whales suspended from the ceiling.
+Your last stop of the day is Whales of Iceland, the largest whale exhibition in Europe.
+With 23 man-made life-sized models of whales suspended from the ceiling.
 Your guide will help you learn more about these giant creatures.

 Return to Keflavik and head home